 Rolling Stone review of The Progessive Blues Experiment (1969)

 Meanwhile, on the heels of the Rolling Stone article, Sonobeat sells The Progressive Blues Experiment to Liberty Records and ceases distribution of the Winter single as well as negotiations with Blue Horizon.
 The Liberty deal done, the Josey family drives the master tapes to Los Angeles over the 1968 holiday break to hand deliver them to Liberty's execs.
-In the last week of March '69, Liberty releases the Sonobeat-produced album (LP-12431) on its Imperial label, beating Johnny's Columbia debut album to market by two weeks.
+The week of March 10, 1969, Liberty releases the Sonobeat-produced album (LP-12431) on its Imperial label, beating Johnny's Columbia debut album to market by two weeks.
 Thus, the Sonobeat album holds the distinction of being both the first Winter album recorded and the first released.
 The Progressive Blues Experiment debuts on the Billboard Hot 100 Albums chart at #112 on April 12, 1969, and peaks several weeks later at #40.
 It performs similarly on the Cash Box Top 100 Albums chart, opening at #60 in the May 3, 1969, issue, and peaking on May 31st at #47.
 Johnny's reflection in his National steel standard guitar – a Burton Wilson photo – graces the Imperial release's original cover.
 Rollin' and Tumblin' and Forty-Four become the "A" and "B" sides, respectively, of Johnny's first Imperial single pulled from the album.

 Liberty Records merges with United Artists Records in late '69, and, in 1973, The Progressive Blues Experiment is re-mastered and re-issued on the UA label with new artwork under the title Austin, Texas.
 Several re-issues on CD follow, including a sort-of 30th anniversary edition in 1999 on the Razor & Tie label; that release reinstates the original title and cover design.
 Capitol Records creates a 24-bit digital master for a spectacular 2005 CD re-release, and now The Progressive Blues Experiment is available from the Apple iTunes Store and other digital download services.